-The Hi-Tek Naturals product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Hi-Tek Naturals product line includes five dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

-- Hi-Tek Naturals Rice and Chicken Meal Adult (3.5 stars)
+- Hi-Tek Naturals Rice and Chicken Meal Large Breed

-- Hi-Tek Naturals Chicken Meal and Rice Adult (4 stars)
+- Hi-Tek Naturals Chicken Meal and Rice Fitness (4 stars)

-Hi-Tek Naturals Rice and Chicken Meal Adult Formula was selected to represent the other products in the line for this review.
+Hi-Tek Naturals Rice and Chicken Meal Large Breed formula was selected to represent the other products in the line for this review.

-Hi-Tek Naturals Rice and Chicken Meal Adult Formula
+Hi-Tek Naturals Rice and Chicken Meal Large Breed

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Brown rice, chicken meal, pearled barley, white rice, whole milo, pork meat meal, oatmeal, chicken fat (preserved with mixed tocopherols and citric acid), flaxseed, salt, potassium chloride, natural flavors, vitamin E supplement, biotin, niacin supplement, d-calcium pantothenate, vitamin A acetate, riboflavin (source of vitamin B2), vitamin B12 supplement, thiamine mononitrate (source of vitamin B5), pyridoxine hydrochloride (source of vitamin B6), citric acid, vitamin D3 supplement, folic acid, ferrous sulfate, zinc sulfate, zinc proteinate, iron proteinate, zinc oxide, copper sulfate, manganese sulfate, manganese proteinate, copper proteinate, manganese oxide, selenium yeast, calcium iodate